mdr/mash/quick-reference-guide.md

 ### Mish

-Mish is a sublanguage within Mash, for launching processes.
+Mish is a sublanguage within Mash for launching processes, with a similar syntax to a traditional shell.

 * `!ps` - run a command
 * `!{which java}` - run a command with arguments; the process output is captured